-After removing the noise from the dataset, it is necessary to perform calibration to find the spatial relationship between the FFF printer and laser scanner.
+After removing the dataset’s noise, it is necessary to perform calibration to find the FFF printer and laser scanner’s spatial relationship.
 In this paper, the fabricated spherical target is used for calibration.
-Compared with conventional referencing marker, the fabricated target has determinate position on the platform of 3D printer.
-Meanwhile, the point cloud of spherical target can be identified accurately and robustly by algorithm [10].
+Compared with the conventional referencing marker, the fabricated target has a determined position on a 3D printer platform.
+Meanwhile, the spherical target’s point cloud can be identified accurately and robustly by the algorithm [10].
 The spherical segmentation algorithm is modified from PCL to obtain the center coordinates.
 As shown in Fig. 5., Four hemispheres are designed and fabricated.
 The transformation matrix from laser scanner coordinate to printer TCP can be represented as 3D affine geometric transformation.
-For registering two coordinates, the iterative closest point (ICP) algorithm is widely used to minimize the different between two point clouds.
-To reduce the computational burden, only the centers of four hemispheres are selected as key points of two coordinate.
-The point cloud of platform needs to be removed first using random sample consensus (RANSAC) to reduce the consequences on sphere segmentation.
+The iterative closest point (ICP) algorithm is widely used to minimize the differences between two point clouds for registering two coordinates.
+To reduce the computational burden, only the centers of four hemispheres are selected as key points of two coordinates.
+The platform’s point cloud needs to be removed first using random sample consensus (RANSAC) to reduce sphere segmentation consequences.
 After setting the spherical model parameters, the four hemispheres can be segmented.
-Then the center coordinates of scan data and designed position are used to calculate the transformation matrix using ICP algorithm.
+The center coordinates of scan data and designed position are used to calculate the transformation matrix using the ICP algorithm.